resourceful-workshop/resourceful-2025/schedule.md

 The workshop will be a half-day event in the morning of 25th November 2020.

-It will be held online.
-Please [register](https://sunet.artologik.net/gu/SLTC2020-registration) to get the Zoom link.
+It will be held online. ~~Please [register](https://sunet.artologik.net/gu/SLTC2020-registration) to get the Zoom link.~~ The registration is now closed, if you would like to attend [email us](mailto:resourceful2020@easychair.org).

   - 8:50 - 9:00: Welcome
   - 9:00 - 9:30: Keynote